timescale/docs/timescaledb/getting-started/add-data.md

 | price | (double precision) stock quote price for a company at the given timestamp |
 | day_volume | (int) number of shares traded each day, NULL values indicate the market is closed |

-`company`: contains mapping for symbols to company names.
+`company`: contains a mapping for symbols to company names.

 | Field | Description |
 |-|-|